Our House

-Summary: Fumigation involves using a poison gas or heat to eliminate insect and/or fungal pests from a structure.
+Summary: Tent fumigation involves using a poison gas or hot air to eliminate insect and/or fungal pests from a structure.
 Both methods are expensive and may be hazardous.
-It is sometimes the only method available, however.
+But, for some pests, and certain situations, it may be the only method available.

 Jack DeAngelis, PhD